jauntyjay09/Assesment-Streams-Nodejs-/README.md

 successfully in local machine.

 # Working
-1. Install Node and download the examples file
+1. Install Node and download the Streams-examples folder
 2. Open in any code editor like Vs code.
 3. run each program by using node
    Example : node <filename.js>